🕯️ 11 Holy Facts about Hanukkah

 To celebrate their victory, they lit an oil lamp.
 However, there was only enough oil to burn the candle for one day but incredibly it burned for eight days which is why the holiday lasts for eight nights.

-Hanukkah is a funtime for children as they receive gifts and Hanukkah money.
-Gifts were not always given, it used to be just money but as Christmas become more popular, more and more Jewish people began giving gifts instead.
+Hanukkah is a fun time for children as they’ll receive gifts and Hanukkah money.
+Gifts were not always given though, as it used to be just money.
+However, as Christmas become more popular, more and more Jewish people began giving gifts at Hanukkah.
 Some families even give each other small gifts on each of the eight nights of the holiday.

 During the holiday, many Hanukkah dishes are fried in oil as a symbol for the miracle oil that burned for eight nights straight.
 Some of the dishes that are served are Latkes (a type of potato fritter), Sufganiyot (jelly doughnuts), apple fritters, kugel, and pancakes.

 One of the most popular Hanukkah dishes prepared in oil is the Sufganiyot which are jam doughnuts – over 17.5 million are consumed in Israel during this holiday.